irdest/irdest/docs/user/src/ratman/ratmand.md

 This flag disables that functionality.

-### `--no-webui`
+### `--no-dashboard`

-By default Ratman runs a small webui server on port 8090 to display usage and network state information.
+By default Ratman runs a small web server on port 8090 to display a usage and network state dashboard.
 If this is unwanted you can turn off this functionality.